 The natural cycles of business expansion and contraction cause a regular rotation of performance from one component to the next, which results in fund flows into - and out of - multiple sectors, industries, and asset classes as investors seek the highest return possible from their money.
-This incredibly compelling aspect of the market is hidden from the view of most investors and harbors an extraordinary opportunity for profits by those who are shrewd enough to take advantage of it.
+This compelling characteristic of the market is hidden from the view of most investors and harbors an extraordinary opportunity for profits by those who are shrewd enough to take advantage of it.

-The timing of these rotations is driven by a variety of forces, with the most prominent one being the familiar business cycle.
+The timing of these rotations is driven by a variety of forces, with the most prominent one being the familiar economic business cycle.
 As each new business cycle begins, matures and contracts before becoming another fresh cycle, specific sectors, industries, and asset classes rise and fall in a particular order.
 It's a little-known fact that exploiting these secretive rotations fuels a significant percentage of the profits banked by the top echelon of investment pros.

 Puting these internal market rotations to work for you can make a profound difference in your life:

-Our selection of turnkey ETF investment strategies take advantage of these hidden rotations in the markets, with each strategy featuring exceptional performance with minimal drawdowns so you can effortlessly achieve your retirement or other long-term savings goals.
+Our selection of turnkey ETF investment strategies takes advantage of these hidden rotations in the markets, with each strategy featuring exceptional performance with minimal drawdowns so you can effortlessly achieve your retirement or other long-term savings goals.

 The ETFOptimize Strategy Performance Record